-Autoworkers add key Stellantis pickup truck plant to strikes, shutting down big profit center
+Autoworkers strike at Stellantis plant shutting down big profit center, 41,000 workers now picketing

 The newest strike action comes just three days after union President Shawn Fain reported progress in talks with General Motors and Stellantis but said the companies will have to make better offers.
 No progress was reported with Ford, which last week said it had the best offer of the three.

 The union went on strike Sept.
 15 at one assembly plant from each company.
 About 40,800 workers are now on strike against all three automakers.
 The strikes, now in their sixth week, cover seven assembly plants and 38 parts warehouses.
+About 28% of the union’s work force at the three company’s are now on strike.

 General Motors, which increased its offer last week, and Ford were spared in the latest escalation.
 At first the union avoided striking at pickup and large SUV plants, which at all three produce vehicles that make the most money for the companies.
 But that changed two weeks ago when the UAW took out a giant Ford heavy-duty pickup and SUV plant in Louisville, Kentucky.